m-guidali/vue-headful/readme.md

 </script>
 ```

-Also see the non-complete list of meta tags and other head properties you can define using vue-headful:
+Also see the non-complete list of meta tags and other head properties you can define using vue3-headful:

 * `<html lang>`
 * `<title>`